 What Time Of Year Do Rodent Problems Occur?

-Mice and rats spread salmonella and carry disease-causing parasites
+1. Mice and rats spread salmonella and carry disease-causing parasites.

-Rodents can chew through wood and electrical wires increasing the risk of electrical fires.
+2. Rodents can chew through wood and electrical wires, increasing the risk of electrical fires.

-Rodents have open-rooted incisors which continue to grow throughout life, enabling them to gnaw continuously without wearing down their teeth.
+Rodents have open-rooted incisors that continue to grow throughout life, enabling them to gnaw continuously without wearing down their teeth.